blockchainapis/blockchain-apis-examples/examples/5-get-tokens-by-market-cap/python/README.md

 If you already have a Python project and you don't want to bother with async Python, you can use the [sync](get_tokens_market_cap_sync.py) version.

+In our examples, we will get the list then search through the list in order to find the market cap of WETH and WBTC on the blockchain Ethereum.

 ## To run the example

 ### Install the dependencies: